-This said, both regions suffered from three underlying ills-and it is here that a real difference between Niger and Mali developed, largely based on the fact of Niger's lucrative natural resources in the region.
-First, there was a hangover from the Tuareg rebellion of the 1990s, referred to as 'residual insecurity' in official communications.
-Part of this was basically highway robbery and sporadic attacks on isolated gendarmerie posts carried out by disgruntled ex-rebels (a number of whom felt they had not profited from the negotiated settlements of 1995).
-Secondly, there was the development of drug trafficking, especially in northern Mali.
-And thirdly, North African jihadist groups started to settle in the area.
+This said, both regions suffered from three underlying ills - and it is here that a real difference between Niger and Mali developed on account of the former holding lucrative natural resources in the area.
+First, there was a hangover from the Tuareg rebellion of the 1990s, called 'residual insecurity' in officialese.
+Part of this was basically highway robbery and sporadic attacks on isolated gendarmerie posts made by disgruntled ex-rebels (a number of whom felt they did not profit by the settlements of 1995).
+Second, there was a development of drug trafficking, especially in Northern Mali.
+And third, North African jihadist groups started to settle in the area.

-Both Niger and Mali treated the 'residual insecurity' lightly, considering it as only an annoying form of desert thuggery by restless Tuareg youths.
-(In Mali, the peace agreements with the earlier rebellion in the 1990s also committed the army to reducing its presence in the North, which would have impeded any investment in a security policy there.)
-The difference in attitude between the two countries came with the more external problems: drug trafficking and the jihadists.
-For a variety of reasons-including geographical proximity with the main port of entry of the drug flows into West Africa, Guinea Bissau-the Malian state was much more deeply corrupted by the trafficking than was the Nigerien.
+Both Niger and Mali treated the 'residual insecurity' lightly, considering it as only an annoying form of desert thuggery by restless Tuareg youths (In Mali, the peace agreements for the earlier rebellion in the 1990s also forced the army to reduce its presence in the North, which would have impeded any investment in a security policy there).
+The difference in attitude came with the more external problems: drug trafficking and the jihadists.
+For a variety of reasons including geographical proximity with the main port of entry of the drug flows into West Africa, Guinea Bissau - the Malian state was much more deeply corrupted by the trafficking than the Nigerien.
 Nigerien officials were more systematically hostile to the illicit trade, not just because they profited less by it, but also because of the strong feeling that it endangered exploitation of the resources in the North.
 Drug trafficking was seen as a security problem because the analysis in Niger was that it was the key reason why Saharan (mostly Tuareg) banditry was not dying down fast enough.
 A good deal of the 'residual insecurity' was certainly an effort, by Saharan outlaws, to secure drugs routes against government forces.
-For Niger, this was unacceptable because it interfered with the safety of mining (especially in terms of transportation of personnel, supplies, and the trade economy around the mines).
+For Niger, this was inacceptable because it interfered with the safety of mining (especially in terms of transportation of personnel, supplies, and the trade economy around the mines).
 At the same time, Niger's security policy, essentially geared to protect mining, had the unintended effect of discouraging jihadist groups from trying to settle in the country.
-This point needs some further elaboration.
+This point needs some elaboration.